gimzani/ai-dungeon-worldbuilder/README.md

 And to the devs at Latitude.
 If you want or need help, you have my email.
 I'm on your forums as 'gimzani'.

 Enjoy!

+---
+Shout-out to Lex-DRL for keeping me on my toes with a quick patch.  ;)  Thanks!